russluber/project-rap-sheet/notebooks/README.md

    - **Tutok** - other BTS videos?
    - **Abangan** - clips

 For the scope of this project, I will only consider the battles that are between two people.
 FlipTop has a variety of rap battle formats, not just two people insulting each other back and forth.
+Examples include:
+- Royal Rumble (1v1v1v1v1)
+- 5 on 5,
-Examples include: the Royal Rumble, the 5 vs 5, and the tag-team 2 vs 2 (Dos Por Dos) matches.
+- Tag-team 2 vs 2 (Dos Por Dos) matches.

 The vast majority of the battles, though, are one versus one.
 Those battles will be the focus of this project.